Albert Holt: Career

+Death

+Holt died on 22 January 2026 at the age of 89.

 Books

-Holt released his autobiography entitled Forcibly Removed in 2001, which was followed by Murri on a Mission - Gunnan Gunnan in 2015.
+Holt released his autobiography, Forcibly Removed, in 2001.
+This was followed by Murri on a Mission - Gunnan Gunnan in 2015.

-In 2017, Holt, Everald Compton and Henry Palaszczuk all contributed to Sophie Church's book Goondeen: Understanding Australia where they each discussed their personal stories and their views about what type of country they believe Australia is.
+In 2017, Holt, Everald Compton and Henry Palaszczuk contributed to Sophie Church's book Goondeen: Understanding Australia in which they each wrote about their personal stories and on what type of country they believe Australia is.

 Recognition

-A community housing development in Inala was named Uncle Albert Holt Terraces.
+A community housing development in Inala, Queensland, was named Uncle Albert Holt Terraces.

 Holt was named as the Male Elder of the Year at the 2005 NAIDOC Awards and received the Premier's Senior Citizen Volunteer Award in 2007.

-In 2018, Holt received an honorary doctorate from the World Indigenous Nations University, while a building at the Hymba Yumba Community Hub was named in his honour.
+In 2018, Holt received an honorary doctorate from the World Indigenous Nations University.
+The same year a building at the Hymba Yumba Community Hub was named in his honour.

-In October 2017, Queensland premier Annastacia Palaszczuk announced Holt had been selected as a baton bearer for the Queen's Baton Relay, held prior to the 2018 Commonwealth Games on the Gold Coast.
+In October 2017, Queensland premier Annastacia Palaszczuk announced that Holt had been selected as a baton bearer for the Queen's Baton Relay held prior to the 2018 Commonwealth Games on the Gold Coast.

 In 2022, Holt was named as a Queensland Great.